Avis Higgs: Education

 Higgs was born in 1918 in Wellington into a family of artists.
 Both her great grandfather and her grandfather were highly regarded Tasmanian landscape painters.
 Avis’s father, Sydney Higgs, was a well-known Wellington watercolourist who exhibited at the New Zealand Academy of Arts between 1921 and 1971.
 She attended Wellington East Girls' College and in February 1936 enrolled at the Art School of Wellington Technical College.
+In 1937 Higgs was awarded second place in a poster design competition organised by the Wellington Council of the League of Nations, and was described by the director of the school as "one of our best senior students".
+Higgs was awarded a 'Special Art Scholarship' at the end of the 1937 academic year.
 She did not complete her course in design but was recommended by one of her tutors for a design position at National Distributors Ltd in Wellington, where Higgs undertook lettering and poster design work and learned the principles of screenprinting.
-With the outbreak of the Second World War Higgs resigned from National Distributors and trained as a nurse; however, while on section at Wellington Hospital she contracted diphtheria.
+With the outbreak of the Second World War Higgs resigned from National Distributors and trained as a nurse, but while on section at Wellington Hospital she contracted diphtheria.

 Australian career

-Following her illness an aunt suggested a convalescent holiday in Sydney, and Higgs resigned from nursing to accept this offer.
+in 1941, following her illness, an aunt suggested a convalescent holiday in Sydney, and Higgs resigned from nursing to accept this offer.

-In Australia Higgs applied for a role at Sydney firm Silk & Textile Printers, and from 1941 to 1946 she was the company’s head designer.
+In Australia Higgs applied for a role at Sydney firm Silk & Textile Printers, and after only three months was made Head of Design.
+Higgs remained as head designer from 1941 to 1946.
 Here Higgs drew on the Sydney environment for her textiles designs, especially nearby Bondi Beach, resulting in patterns featuring sailing boots, water skiers, surfers, seashells and sun umbrellas.